nol166/JS-Closures/Activities/06-Stu_Closure-Fetch/README.md

 * How can we use our understanding of lexical scope to help us diagnose the issue with our `searchTerm`?

-* Does the search query change after the user updates the text field and clicks submit?
+* Use the `console.dir` statements in the developer console to examine the function scope and the variables inside of it.